 Crane City Music proudly promotes the distinctive hip-hop culture of the Pacific Northwest.
 We focus on capturing and preserving the vibrant and exciting present of Seattle music through writing, photos, movies, record reviews, ‘zines, playlists, events, laser dome award shows, promotions, and more.
 Our focus is on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists who are pushing at the boundaries of the genre.

 Yeah, we also sometimes put out cool vinyl records, too.
 The Crane City Music collection is an essential listening library of the finest recent hip-hop albums from the PNW on wax.
 (You can see the whole collection here.)

 Not exactly.
+Or not in the ways you might think.
 The only records we’re involved in producing are the ones included in The Crane City Music Collection.
-Each year, we release 3 or 4 vinyl records, and typically these are the “most-acclaimed” hip-hop projects out of Washington State.
+Each year, we release 2 or 3 vinyl records, and typically these are the “most-acclaimed” hip-hop projects out of Washington State.
 We don’t sign artists to elaborate record deals, and we only consider projects that align well with our label’s mission.

 We do not consider nor accept unsolicited demos.

 Can I submit my album for inclusion in the Crane City Music collection?

 No. If you’re an artist who aligns well with our label’s mission and we decide we’re interested in doing a limited-edition vinyl record of your project, we’ll directly approach you.
 We rarely put anything on vinyl that hasn’t already received significant critical success and wide acclaim from the general public in a digital or streaming format first.

 So what do we mean by “critical success”..?
 If you want to be on our radar, you should focus on building your audience both online and in the real world.
 The artists we’ve already worked with can easily check most (if not all) of these boxes: